douglaz/psl/Creating-a-new-program.md

 The [[Maven|http://maven.apache.org]] [[archetype plugin|http://maven.apache.org/archetype/maven-archetype-plugin/]] will then create a new project in which you can write PSL programs.
 The project will be configured to use the Maven project-management tool.
 You should be prompted for an a group ID (a Maven project namespace, just like a Java package), artifact ID (project name), and a version number for your project, as well as a name for the first Java package to create, which defaults to the specified group ID.

+The PSL libraries will be downloaded automatically (if necessary) when you use Maven to compile and run this project.

 The project will be set up with configuration files in

     <project root>/src/main/resources